jhumelsine/jhumelsine.github.io/_posts/2024-01-02-composable-design-patterns-basic-concepts.md

 * Coordination Model - This is object composition.
 This is instantiating concrete objects from the computational model and coordinating their assembly to produce the desired behaviors, which have the potential for customer customization.

 # Use Cases for Composability Design Patterns
 These patterns are marvelous.
-A relatively small finite implementation provides so much functional potential.
+A relatively small implementation provides so much functional potential.
 These patterns not only provide the potential means of code reuse for new features, but they also provide the possibility of customized features for customers and users as well.

 Customized rule or policy-based behaviors are possible.
 With care, a single code base can support different policy requirements for different customers or even users.
 Policy behavior can be supported independently for different users and be changed without having to change the implementation.
 This is not the same as config values, feature flags or branching logic in the implementation.
 Policy based behaviors tend to reside in specifications, which are rendered as different configuration assemblies from a finite set of implementation objects.